rchateauneu/survol/Experimental/RetroBatch/README.txt

 https://stackoverflow.com/questions/26852228/detect-new-process-creation-instantly-in-linux
 https://stackoverflow.com/questions/6075013/detect-launching-of-programs-on-linux-platform

-Its is also possible (desirable ?) to track creation of files in a given directory, and monitor the processes accessing them: https://www.eventtracker.com/newsletters/how-to-use-process-tracking-events-in-the-windows-security-log/ https://pypi.python.org/pypi/inotify
+It is also possible (desirable ?) to track creation of files in a given directory, and monitor the processes accessing them: https://www.eventtracker.com/newsletters/how-to-use-process-tracking-events-in-the-windows-security-log/ https://pypi.python.org/pypi/inotify